-Phase 1 (Fig. 1)
+Phase 1 (Figure 1)

-Informed by prior EQUIP research, the initial Logic Model (see Fig. 1) included the following activities to be undertaken to support the national scale-up: embedding nationally the QI residents' curriculum; engaging residents in undertaking QI projects; developing a web-platform to host QI projects; developing capacity to teach QI skills; and scientific knowledge transfer, in the form of establishing avenues to publish QI studies in urology.
+Informed by prior EQUIP research, the initial Logic Model included the following activities to be undertaken to support the national scale-up: embedding nationally the QI residents'

+curriculum; engaging residents in undertaking QI projects; developing a web-platform to host form of establishing avenues to publish QI studies in urology.
 Unspecified elements of the model included how to deliver nationally QI training, what the scope and scale of residents' QI projects should be and how best to appraise them for quality, specification and host for the online QI platform and what the approach might be for the development of QI faculty to support the residents.
 The model further lacked specificity in the assumptions and enablers/barriers to successful implementation; and in assessing the final intended impact.